harunsasmaz/jet-ris/README.md

 <table border="none">
  <tr>
     <td width="200px"><img src="assets/game.png" height="256px"> </td>
     <td width="auto">A very simple tetris game built with SDL library.
 As the usual tetris game, 5 different types of pieces exists and the aim of the game is avoid making the board full of pieces.
-When the bottom row is filled, then it is deleted starting from bottom to up and deletes consecutive full rows.</td>
+When the bottom row is filled, then it is deleted starting from bottom to up and deletes consecutive full rows.
+    Also, you can see the next piece on the right of the screen</td>
  </tr>
 </table>